7 signs you need a new B2B CRM solution

 If you think it might be time to switch CRMs, the process of moving to a new system is not as difficult as you might think.

-But before researching vendors, make sure you’ve identified exactly what’s missing from your existing CRM and what you want from a new system.
-It’s a good idea to speak with your team and your salespeople to get their feedback and understand their requirements.
+Before researching vendors, identify exactly what's missing from your existing CRM and what you want from a new system.
+Speaking with your team and salespeople to get their feedback and understand their requirements is a good idea.

-Here’s a few things to think about when evaluating your options:
+Here are a few things to think about when evaluating your options to find the best CRM for you:

 • What features and functionality you need